By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 What's the difference between a cushion and a round diamond?

-Round diamonds are circular and maximize brilliance, while cushion diamonds are square or rectangular with rounded corners and a softer sparkle.
+Round diamonds are circular and maximize brilliance with 57–58 precisely angled facets, while cushion diamonds are square or rectangular with rounded corners and produce a softer, more romantic sparkle with larger facets.

 Which diamond cut sparkles more?

-Round diamonds sparkle more due to their precise facet structure, while cushion diamonds focus on fire and glow.
+Round diamonds sparkle more due to their precise facet structure designed for maximum light return, while cushion diamonds focus on fire and colorful glow rather than white-light brilliance.

 Are cushion diamonds cheaper than round diamonds?

-Yes, cushion diamonds are generally more affordable per carat than round diamonds.
+Yes, cushion diamonds are generally more affordable per carat than round diamonds because round cuts produce more rough diamond waste during cutting and have higher market demand.

 Do round diamonds look bigger than cushion cuts?

-Cushion diamonds often look larger due to a wider surface area, even at the same carat weight.
+No — cushion diamonds often look larger due to a wider face-up surface area, even at the same carat weight.
+Round diamonds carry more weight in their depth to maintain brilliance.

 Which cut is more popular for engagement rings?

-Round diamonds remain the most popular, but cushion diamonds are trending for vintage-inspired designs.
+Round diamonds remain the most popular diamond shape globally.
+However, cushion diamonds are trending strongly for vintage-inspired designs.

 Which diamond hides color better?